Thursday Night Football Odds and Lines

 |Week 12: Nov.
 24 (Thanksgiving)||New England Patriots||Minnesota Vikings||Vikings 33-26|

 |Week 13: Dec.
 1||Buffalo Bills||New England Patriots||Bills 24-10|

 |Week 14: Dec.
 8||Las Vegas Raiders||Los Angeles Rams||Rams 17-16|

 |Week 15: Dec.
 15||San Francisco 49ers||Seattle Seahawks||49ers 21-13|

 |Week 16: Dec.
 22||Jacksonville Jaguars||New York Jets||Jaguars 19-3|

 |Week 17: Dec.
 29||Dallas Cowboys||Tennessee Titans||Cowboys 27-13|

 Are the Giants playing on TNF this season?

-The New York Giants will get their turn on TNF in Week 12 on Thanksgiving when they take on the rival Dallas Cowboys.
+The New York Giants will get their turn on TNF in Week 3 when they travel to the West Coast to take the rival San Franciso 49ers.
 Here’s a look at the results from their past four appearances.